kwalczak80/Speedy-cars/README.md

 ### Pagination

-Each "cars" page may contain up to six featured cars for sale.
+Each "Cars" page may contain up to six cars for sale.
 If the number of cars in the database does not exceed six, then pagination is not visible.

 ![No pagination](docs/images/existing-features/pagination/no-pagination.JPG)